tgozo19/laravel-codegen/README.md

 1. You can add the options `-m` and `-c` to the command so that a Model and a Controller can be created respectively.
 1. To create a Migration, Model and Controller.
 Execute the command ```php artisan codegen:migration -mc```
 1. When a Controller is created, necessary Routes are added to the `routes/web.php` file and the necessary views are added to the `resources/views` directory.
+1. For each Route, a PestPhp Test will be created to make sure it can be accessed.
 1. The migration names should follow certain patterns.

 ```